EOxServer/eoxserver/docs/sphinx/en/users/install.rst

 The ``--default-srid`` parameter is required when the SRID cannot be determined automatically, as for example with rasdaman datasets.

+For when you explicitly want to override the geospatial metadata of a dataset you can use ``--default-size`` and ``--default-extent``.
+Both parameters need to be used together and in combination with ``--default-srid``.
+This is required for datasets registered in a rasdaman database or for any other input method where the geospatial metadata cannot be retrieved.

 With the ``--visible`` option, all registered datasets can be marked as either visible (``true``) or invisible (``false``).
 This effects the advertisment of the dataset in e.g: GetCapabilities responses.
 By default, all datasets are